Osten Observatory Announces 2018 Open House Schedule

-Additionally, the schedule for the 2017-18 academic year has been released with multiple opportunities for viewing:
+Additionally, the schedule for the 2018-19 academic year has been released with multiple opportunities for viewing on the first Thursday of the month during the fall and the second Thursday of the month in the spring.
+Viewings include:

 Dr. Hermann will provide a brief explanation of each object and will answer questions from attendees.
 There is no set program and visitors are urged to check the weather before they arrive as it can change quickly.
 If the sky is cloudy, or if it is very windy at the time the observatory is scheduled to open, the viewing will be cancelled for the night.